Market Street subway

-The Market Street subway is a two-level subway tunnel that carries Muni Metro and BART trains under Market Street in San Francisco, California.
+The Market Street subway is a two-level rail subway that carries Muni Metro and BART trains under Market Street in San Francisco, California.
 It runs under the length of Market Street between Embarcadero station and Castro station.
 The upper level is used by Muni Metro lines and the lower level is used by BART lines.
 BART does not run through the whole subway; it turns south and runs under Mission Street southwest of Civic Center/UN Plaza station.
 The northeastern end of the BART level is connected to the Transbay Tube.
 On the Muni Metro level, the southwestern end of the Market Street subway connects to the much-older Twin Peaks Tunnel, and the northeastern end connects to surface tracks along the Embarcadero.